-Because a parrot’s beak is made of keratin, it continuously grows throughout its entire life.
-Thankfully, this means sun conures can repair minor cracks as long as the pieces are still intact.
+As parrots’ beaks are made of keratin, they continuously grow throughout their lives.
+This means sun conures can repair minor cracks as long as the pieces remain intact.

 Conure Beak Anatomy

-Sun conures can move their upper mandible independently of the lower one, allowing them to crack nuts and other tough objects.
-That’s because of the craniofacial hinge located at the base of the upper mandible.
-It also has a palate, and a sheet of nasal bones is also found here.
+Sun conures can move their upper mandible independently of the lower one, allowing them to crack nuts.
+That’s due to the craniofacial hinge located at the base of the upper mandible.
+It also has a palate and a sheet of nasal bones.

-The bones of the lower mandible are joined at the front and not the back.
+The bones of the lower mandible are joined at the front, not the back.
 This causes the interramal space to form, which holds the tongue and its supporting structures in place.
-Similarly, the lower mandible’s U or V structure creates the hole that all parrots have.
-These holes enable them to:

 - Open and close their mouths